kimballXD/Example/dbUrlClean/Readme.md

 # dbUrlClean

 This is a program that comparing the urls in database and the original urls at house agencys' website.
-If urls at house agencys' website become invalid, then update the status of corresponding entires in databases into invalid.
+If urls at house agencys' website become invalid, then update the status of corresponding entires in database into invalid.

 Main program: dbClean_Sampled_filtered.py